amirmasoudabdol/eSS/README.md

 ### Role of `inp` and `out`

+The `inp` and `out` are two void pointers parameters in some of the functions.
+The purpose of those is to pass your problem specific input or output parameters.
+In most cases, you only need to use them in `objectiveFunction`, `objfn` or `evaluate_Ind`.
+If we assume that you are going to call `init_eSS` and then `run_eSS` from your simulator or your project `main()` function.
+Then, what you might want to do to pass your model information between function is to send them using `inp` and `out` pointers and cast them when it is necessary.

+In order to make your code portable and eSS updating process seamless, I recommend you to cast your `inp` parameters in  `objectiveFunction` only for sending the right `double[]` to `objfn`.
+What happens is that the only file that depend on your simulator is `essProblemdef.c` which can be kept unchanged even if you wanted to update or change your eSS version.

 ### TODO:
 [ ] Implement the local search candidate selection routine [ ] Test it on more sophosticated functions

+### References:

+1. Rodriguez-Fernandez, M., Egea, J. a, & Banga, J. R. (2006).
+Novel metaheuristic for parameter estimation in nonlinear dynamic biological systems.
+BMC Bioinformatics, 7, 483. doi:10.1186/1471-2105-7-483
+2. Egea, J. a., Martí, R., & Banga, J. R. (2010).
+An evolutionary method for complex-process optimization.
+Computers & Operations Research, 37(2), 315–324. doi:10.1016/j.cor.2009.05.003